Best 16 Application Performance Monitoring Tools & Software 2026

 Uptrace

-Uptrace is an emerging APM tool designed for modern distributed systems.
-It offers an easy-to-use interface with a focus on scalability and flexibility, providing distributed tracing, metrics, and logs in a single platform.
+Uptrace is an open-source APM tool built on ClickHouse, designed for modern distributed systems.
+It provides distributed tracing, metrics, and logs in a single platform with OpenTelemetry-native architecture and transparent pricing.

 Best for scale-up companies and engineering teams for cost-effective observability